 If we evolved, then we have whatever genetically programmed behaviors (and assumptions) got the most genes into future generations.
 This would not override our ability to think, but it would require more careful thinking to overcome genetically programmed assumptions, which would not matter unless we were making a decision that had the possibility of being influenced by genetically programmed assumptions.
 It appears that almost all decisions are influenced to some degree by genetically programmed assumptions.
-Fortunately, such assumptions are what worked well in the past, so there is no reason to be too concerned about them unless one is contemplating an action that harms others.
+Fortunately, such assumptions are what worked well in the past, so there is usually no reason to be too concerned about them unless one is contemplating an action that seems like it could be harmful.

 The evidence for evolution is only contradicted by some ancient stories as far as I know, but even if one does not believe in evolution, one should be aware that we could be the product of evolution because the necessary ingredients are: 1) enough time, 2) a means of replication (reproduction), and 3) a means of mutation.
 In a simulation, is it still possible that we evolved from atoms, which would thus have been simulated atoms.
 Also, the simulation administrator and/or aliens could have influenced our evolution.

-Careful thinking is what is known as science.
+Careful thinking to overcome assumptions is what is known as science.
 Science tests theories in every conceivable way that could falsify them, and thus science cannot prove that a theory is true.
 Science can only try to falsify theories.
 Science maximizes the probability that a theory is true.

 Not all theories, can be falsified.
 For example, one cannot falsify the theory that everything that happens is the will of God.
-Theories that cannot be falsified are thus not scientific and although non-scientific theories could still be true, they are highly unlikely to be true unless they yield reproducible results.
+Theories that cannot be falsified are thus not scientific and although non-scientific theories could still be true, they are highly unlikely to be true.